 Saturday, April 13, 8:30 am – 4:00 pm

-The special session is part of an ongoing movement to transition to family-strengthening and supportive child protection interventions and will be followed by a Global Conference on Child Protection in connection with the CWLA National Conference in 2020.
-The objective of this special session is to inspire a more global perspective in child protection and child welfare policies and programs in the United States.
+This special session is part of an ongoing movement to transition to family-strengthening and supportive child protection interventions and will be followed by a Global Conference on Child Protection in connection with the CWLA National Conference in 2020.
+One important objective of this special session is to inspire a more global perspective in child protection and child welfare policies and programs in the United States.

 Registration is required.
 Register now for either the “Premium” Full Conference or Training Institute Only to participate in this special session.